Associate Degree in Nursing

 - The following courses must be completed prior to advanced placement in the third semester of the program:

 - Human Anatomy and Physiology with labs (8 credits)

-- All remaining courses required for the ADN degree must be completed with a grade of C or higher prior to graduation from the program, including:
+- Remaining courses required for the ADN must be completed prior to graduation, and include

-- English II (Business Communications or Technical Writing may be substituted) (3 credits)
+- English Composition II (Business Communications or Technical Writing may be substituted) (3 credits)

 - American & Wyoming Government (3 credits)

 - Students entering with advanced standing must meet current immunization requirements and submit to a criminal background check and drug test.